-And that’s because the digital world is the easiest and most effective way to reach your potential customers.
-After all, in 2017, US Americans checked their phones every 12 minutes.
-26% of US Americans report that they are online “almost constantly”.
+The digital world is the easiest and most effective way to reach your potential customers.
+After all, 26% of US Americans report that they are online “almost constantly”.

 Lee este artículo en español 3 Reglas Para Un Marketing Digital Efectivo